prateek2011-p/Event_And_Media_Management_Platform/README.md

 ## Overview

-To ensure scalability and industry-level storage management, the platform is designed to support integration with Amazon Simple Storage Service (AWS S3).
+To ensure scalability and efficient media management, the platform is designed to support integration with Amazon Simple Storage Service (AWS S3).

-Instead of storing large media files directly on the server, AWS S3 can be used as a cloud-based object storage system for storing images and videos securely and efficiently.
+Currently, media files are stored locally for demonstration purposes.
+In a production environment, uploaded photos and videos can be stored securely in AWS S3 while only metadata is maintained in the database.

+This approach improves scalability, reliability, and performance while reducing server storage requirements.

 ---

 ## Why AWS S3?

-Traditional local storage becomes difficult to manage when thousands of photos and videos are uploaded across multiple events.

 AWS S3 provides:

-* Highly scalable storage
+- Highly scalable object storage
-* High durability and availability
+- High durability and availability
-* Secure media management
+- Secure media management
-* Fast media retrieval
+- Fast retrieval of images and videos
-* Reduced server load
+- Reduced server storage load
-* Cost-effective storage architecture
+- Production-ready cloud infrastructure

 ---